Chiayen0503/Dead-woods-detection-with-Mask-RCNN/README.md

         └── ...
 ```

-## Set the environment that can run Mask RCNN model
+## Set an environment that can run Mask RCNN model
 ### Step 1: Open a new terminal window and download Docker
 ```
 sudo apt-get install docker.io